GuangxingHan/guangxinghan.github.io/index.md

 ## News

+* \[06/2022] I will attend CVPR 2022 in person, and hope to see you guys in New Orleans.
 * \[03/2022] Two papers accepted by CVPR 2022 (including one first-author paper).
 Thanks to all the collaborators.
 * \[12/2021] One first-author paper accepted by AAAI 2022.
 Thanks to all the collaborators.
 * \[10/2021] One paper accepted by NeurIPS 2021 Datasets and Benchmarks Track.
 Congratulations to the amazing team!